 Due to the existing price cutting competition in the insurance market of Hong Kong, Wing Lung Insurance will pay more attention to the improvement of profitability rather than chasing market share in 2009.
 Wing Lung Insurance will conduct detailed analysis on the conditions of its existing customers and leave out those with insufficient premium rates and disappointing claim records.
 Instead, Wing Lung Insurance will endeavour to enter into insurance business with large infrastructure project contractors with satisfactory claim records.
 In addition, Wing Lung Insurance will make timely adjustments to the premium and terms of motor vehicle insurance based on market conditions.
-As for accident and medical insurance, Wing Lung Insurance will and medium sized enterprises so as to increase its revenue.
+As for accident and medical insurance, Wing Lung Insurance will formulate and launch a number of special employment schemes or high value-added schemes for small and medium sized enterprises so as to increase its revenue.
 Furthermore, Wing Lung Insurance will work closely and interact proactively with CMB to capture and capitalise development opportunities in the future.